adevur/docker-easy-samba/docs/DOCUMENTATION.md

 ```

 ### `config.easysambaVersion` property
 This is a property of an instance of `ConfigGen`.
-Its purpose is to inform the user about which `easy-samba` version this `ConfigGen.js` library comes from.
+It is a string, and its purpose is to inform the user about which `easy-samba` version this `ConfigGen.js` library comes from.

 This can be useful in case you don't know if you can use a specific feature of `easy-samba` in your `config.gen.js` script.
 Reading `config.easysambaVersion` property, you can check if this `ConfigGen.js` library is aware of the new changes made in `easy-samba` (e.g. in order to know if the current `ConfigGen.js` library knows about new sections introduced in `easy-samba` configuration files).